Menu

 • The Governing Body is required to maintain and publish a register of business interests.

-Governors are required to declare details of other school governance positions held.
+• Governors are required to declare details of other school governance positions held.

-What being a Ribble Drive governor involves
+What being a Ribble Drive governor involves:

-Being a Ribble Drive governor involves attending full governing body meetings (usually one a term).
-The Governing Body looks at developments in teaching and learning in the school, maintenance of the premises, personnel and finances.
+Being a Ribble Drive governor involves attending full local governing body meetings (usually one a term).
+The Local Governing Body looks at developments in teaching and learning in the school, maintenance of the premises, personnel and finances.

 Settling in as a new governor